sofiedeweer/hpc-course-utilities/installation-mk.md

 * Windows 11 64-bit: Home or Pro version 21H2 or higher, or Enterprise or Education version 21H2 or higher.
 * Windows 10 64-bit: Home or Pro 21H1 (build 19043) or higher, or Enterprise or Education 20H2 (build 19042) or higher.

 To check you version press WINDOWS + R, enter `winver` and press OK.
 If your version is not compatible with Docker, you will need to use **dual boot**.
-See Section X.X.
+See Section 2.4.

 ### 2.2.
 Pull the Docker image
 From a terminal with admin privileges, run the command